COVID-19 Vaccination Registration Information by County

 We're In This Together

-As the COVID-19 health crisis deepens, we at Goodwill Industries of Central Florida understand the multi-faceted impact business closures, furloughs, layoffs, and unemployment has on individuals and families.
+In response to the COVID-19 health pandemic, we at Goodwill Industries of Central Florida understand the multi-faceted impact business closures, furloughs, layoffs, and unemployment has on individuals and families.
 Nothing is more important than the health and safety of our community and employees.
 While we navigate these challenging times, the needs of the people we serve and support in Central Florida continue.
 We are committed to our mission of Building Lives That Work.

 Program and Services Updates